Log in

 Best apps

-These Kanban tools let you manage projects without the chaos.
+These Kanban apps let you manage projects without the chaos.

 best-kanban-apps primary img

-If you're managing a project that needs something a little more sophisticated than a to-do list app but a little less intense than a full-on project management app, you're looking for a Kanban app.
+If you're managing a project that's a bit too complex for a to-do list app but not complex enough that it requires a full-on project management app, you're looking for a Kanban app.

-I've used Kanban apps a lot throughout my career to manage totally different kinds of projects: as a blog manager to run a content calendar, as the head of a marketing department to manage my team, and now as a freelancer to juggle various projects and clients.
+I've used Kanban apps a lot over the years to manage totally different kinds of projects: as a blog manager to run a content calendar, as the head of a marketing department to manage my team, and I still use it today as a freelancer to juggle projects and clients.
 I even recently made a Kanban board for a bachelorette party I was organizing.
 Kanban works for everything.

 • KanbanFlow for simplicity